blacklucius101/Tester/README.md

 - (Bearish) Cross: occurs when a bullish candle crosses through a border and closes above it (ie. open <= border, close > border).
 - (Bearish) Swipe: occurs when only the lower wick of a bullish candle touches the border (ie. open > border, low <= border).

-Valid cross is accompanied by a valid counter-cross.
+Valid cross/swipe is accompanied by a valid counter-cross.
 The counter-cross must be visually marked out for identification.

-- (Bearish) Counter-cross: occurs when a bearish candle closes beneath a border (ie. close <= border) after a (bearish) cross occurred at that border.
+- (Bearish) Counter-cross: occurs when a bearish candle closes beneath a border (ie. close <= border) after a (bearish) cross/swipe occurred at that border.
-- (Bearish) Failed counter-cross: occurs when the bearish candle touches the border but fails to close below it (ie. close > border) after a (bearish) cross occurred at that border.
+- (Bearish) Failed counter-cross: occurs when the bearish candle touches the border but fails to close below it (ie. low <= border, close > border) after a (bearish) cross/swipe occurred at that border.

+Failed counter-cross is not highlighted.

-When a cross is disrupted, it stops being relevant.
+When a cross/swipe is disrupted, it stops being relevant.
-(Bearish) Cross is disrupted when one of the following occurs before the (bearish) counter-cross:
+(Bearish) Cross/swipe is disrupted when one of the following occurs before the (bearish) counter-cross:
-- if another (bearish) cross or swipe occurs, the latest succeeds the former
+- if another (bearish) cross/swipe occurs, the latest succeeds the former
 - if a bulliish float (ie. doesn't touch the border in question) candle occurs
 - if a (bearish) failed counter-cross occurs

-Additional notes on the (bearish) cross and (bearish) counter-cross interactions with the disagreeing internal border (resistance) and midline + agreeing internal border (support):
+Additional notes on the (bearish) cross/swipe and (bearish) counter-cross interactions with the disagreeing internal border (resistance) and midline + agreeing internal border (support):
-- disagreeing internal border (resistance):  after the (bearish) cross, intervening bearish float candles (buffers) may occur before the actual (bearish) counter-cross.
+- disagreeing internal border (resistance):  after the (bearish) cross/swipe, intervening bearish float candles (buffers) may occur before the actual (bearish) counter-cross.

-- midline + agreeing internal border (support): the candle preceding the (bearish) cross must have a lower low than the (bearish) cross.
-The (bearish) counter-cross must not span past 50% of the distance between the (bearish) cross open and the lowest low of the candle preceding the (bearish) cross.
+- midline + agreeing internal border (support): the candle preceding the (bearish) cross/swipe must have a lower low than the (bearish) cross.
+The (bearish) counter-cross must not span past 50% of the distance between the (bearish) cross/swipe open and the lowest low of the candle preceding the (bearish) cross/swipe.

 - Special (bearish) counter-cross push at midline: this occurs when a reverse (bearish) swipe occurs at midline, ie. a bearish candle touches the midline but opens and closes below it (`open < midline, close < midline, high >= midline`).
 The candle preceding this push candle must not touch the midline (high < midline).

-- (Bearish) balding: occurs when a (bearish) cross has `close == high`, and (bearish) counter-cross has `open == high`.
+- (Bearish) balding: occurs when a (bearish) cross/swipe has `close == high`, and (bearish) counter-cross has `open == high`.
 The transition is essentially a flat top.
 The two candles must occur side by side.
-When (bearish) cross is bald, (bearish) counter-cross must also be bald.
-When (bearish) counter-cross is bald, (bearish) cross must also be bald.
-Otherwise the cross and counter-cross are invalid, since balding must occur as a cross+counter-cross pair.
+When (bearish) cross/swipe is bald, (bearish) counter-cross must also be bald.
+When (bearish) counter-cross is bald, (bearish) cross/swipe must also be bald.
+Otherwise the cross/swipe and counter-cross are invalid, since balding must occur as a cross/swipe + counter-cross pair.
 Failed balding invalidates that particular border level, and no other readings can be taken from that border until the level changes.
 Balding is only valid if it occurs in the resistance/support zones.
 Midline does not recognize balding.
+There's no balding for push candles.

 All valid counter-cross candles must be visually marked out for identification.